 (g) whether any of the candidate’s key personnel is, has applied to be, or is intending to apply for registration, licensing or approval (however described) in any country to conduct regulated activity in the financial sector, and if so, details of the country and the kind of regulated activity the key personnel is involved in;

 (h) details of any training the candidate’s key personnel has received within the period of 12 months before the application is made in relation to providing registrable services, including the full name and business address of any training provider used to deliver the training.

+4-9A Additional requirements for application for registration as a remittance network provider

+If the application is under paragraph 75B(1)(a) of the Act for registration as a remittance network provider, the application must contain the following information:

+(a) the number of remittance affiliates that the candidate intends to apply to register under subsection 75B(2) of the Act within the period of 3 years after the candidate’s own registration;

+(b) when the candidate intends to begin applying to register remittance affiliates;

+(c) information setting out the AML/CTF policies that the candidate has in relation to the following matters:

+(i) applying for, or consenting to, registration of a person as a remittance affiliate;

+(ii) submitting reports of suspicious matters on behalf of registered remittance affiliates;

+(iii) providing training to registered remittance affiliates.

 4-10 Additional requirements for application by remittance network provider for registration of an affiliate